BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper, we formulated an optimization problem to maximize users' quality of experience in \threesixty video streaming applications.
-Then, we proposed \algName, an online algorithm that achieves a provably near-optimal solution by selecting a proper bitrate for each tile of a \threesixty video that maximizes the quality while ensuring the rebuffering rate is minimal.
-Our comprehensive experimental results showed that \algName performs better than several other alternative algorithms under a wide range of network and head movement profiles.
-In future work, we plan to develop a data-driven and robust version of \algName to explicitly use the future predictions in the decision-making while persevering the theoretical performance guarantees of the algorithm.
+In this paper, we formulated an optimization problem to maximize users' QoE in \threesixty video streaming applications.
+We proposed \algName, an online algorithm that achieves a provably near-optimal solution by selecting a proper bitrate for each tile of a \threesixty video to maximize quality while minimizing rebuffering rate.
+Our experimental results demonstrate that \algName outperforms several alternative algorithms across various network and head movement profiles.
+In future work, we aim to develop a data-driven and robust version of \algName that explicitly uses future predictions in decision-making while maintaining the algorithm's theoretical performance guarantees.